milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 After inserting `Timetick`, the `Msgstream` should look like this:
 ![msgstream time tick](./graphs/timesync_msgtream_timetick.png)

 `MsgStream` will process the messages in batches according to `TimeTick`, and ensure that the output messages meet the requirements of timestamp.
-For more details, please refer to the `MsgStream` design detail.
+For more details, please refer to the `MsgStream` design details.